ashishsomvanshi/azuremlcapstone/README.md

      style="float: left; margin-right: 10px;" />

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
- - A working model
- - Demo of the deployed  model
- - Demo of a sample request sent to the endpoint and its response

      Full Recording : https://1drv.ms/u/s!AqbnW4s20s0s1gynpKjiB2YCDMGI?e=efm01A
      Short Recording (5 Minitues) : https://1drv.ms/v/s!AqbnW4s20s0s1grRH4rLy6A0vbe7

 ## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

     Convert Your Model to ONNX Format
     a) Hyperdrvive Method: The code to comvert and save the .joblib model to .onnx model was excecuted from the jupyter notebook.
     b) AutoML Method: The automl config was sent a setting to enable the onnx output via the jupyter code and respective ..onnx model was saved in .onnx format.